 Indomitable Spirit is difficult to pin down to a few words.
 It is a way of looking and living life.
 Indomitable spirit is the encompassing idea of Pil Sung – certain victory over the things that are in your life.
 Taking the passion of Tae Kwon Do and applying it to all the things that you do - your career, relationships, activities and just living life.
 It is about knowing that you won’t give up on things.
 You may learn in different ways or need to approach it differently depending on your skills and talents, but as long as you are working towards your success and overcoming your challenges.
 It is even more than the hard work it is somewhere in your heart where you want to keep going and the passion and courage to keep going.

-Tae Kwon Do is not just about learning forms and one-steps - the physical aspect, but how we adapt and us it in our lives.
-I would like to thank my parents Bill and Phyllis Weaver and my parent’s in-law Jim and Jeannie McKinney for their support in taking care of our children so that Jim and I were able to pursue all the classes and activities we participated in.
+Tae Kwon Do is not just about learning forms and one-steps - the physical aspect, but how we adapt and use it in our lives.
+I would like to thank my parents, Bill and Phyllis Weaver, and my parents-in-law, Jim and Jeannie McKinney, for their support in taking care of our children so that Jim and I were able to pursue all the classes and activities in which we participated.
 Thank you for teaching me about family support.
 My family – Megan, Tyler, Ryan, and Jim, thank you for teaching me what are family can do together.
 Together we can do just about anything!
 I appreciate all the support and camaraderie that I received from the other 1st permanent brown belts and classmates.
 Thank you for the friendship and the hours of work and sweat.
 Thank you to Mr. Meek for introducing Tae Kwon Do to our family and inspiring us to love it.
 Thank you to Mr. Strade for showing me that discipline and fun can go together.
-Thank you to Master Slatton for showing how to make Tae Kwon Do my own – adjusting for my own personal needs.
+Thank you to Master Slatten for showing how to make Tae Kwon Do my own, adjusting for my own personal needs.
 Thank you for inspiring me and being a great female role model.
 I would like to thank Master Hall for taking time to help me figure out my board break and work out different ways to think about the breaking.
 Thank you for exemplifying all the tenants of Tae Kwon Do.
 My last thank you has to be to Mr. McKinney.
 Thank you for understanding my desire to join Tae Kwon Do and making it your desire too.
-Thank you for helping me make everything we do a partnership – with me and our family.
-It has been fun and educational journey – which has only really begun.
-I am looking forward to all the hard work for my next step – First Don!
+Thank you for helping me make everything we do a partnership, with me and our family.
+It has been a fun and educational journey – which has only really begun.
+I am looking forward to all the hard work for my next step – First Dan!